 13. Support for improving emotional and social development.

 Some of our teaching assistants are trained so that they can work on 1:1 basis with pupils who need emotional and social support.
 We also run social skills group and theraplay for pupils to develop their social and emotional skills.
-We offer a lunchtime club for those children who find playtime more difficult to cope with or who have physical needs.
+We offer a lunchtime club (currently not available due to children eating in their own classrooms due to covid restrictions) for those children who find playtime more difficult to cope with or who have physical needs.
 We work closely with MAST (Multi Agency Support Team) and an intervention worker from their team is able to provide parental advice, signposts services or referrals for more intensive support.